mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 GitLab plots it for you and presents it in a clear and beautiful chart.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
-For an overview, check the video demonstration on [Mapping work versus time with Burndown Charts](https://www.youtube.com/watch?v=zJU2MuRChzs).
+For an overview, check the video demonstration on [Mapping work versus time with burndown charts](https://www.youtube.com/watch?v=zJU2MuRChzs).

 ### Use cases for burndown charts

-Burndown Charts are generally used for tracking and analyzing the completion of a milestone.
+Burndown charts are generally used for tracking and analyzing the completion of a milestone.
 Therefore, their use cases are tied to the [use you are assigning your milestone to](index.md).